socallinuxexpo/scale-chef/README.md

 To get the database up and running, get a dump, add

-  CREATE DATABASE drupal;
-  USE drupal;

-before the first `CREATE TABLE`, then run
+  mysqladmin create drupal

-  mysql -U mysql < dump.sql
+  mysql -U drupal < dump.sql

 then setup a grant for the drupal user with